The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company’s operations could be adversely impacted by climate change.

 Severe weather events, such as tornadoes, hurricanes, rain, drought, ice and snowstorms, and high and low temperature extremes, occur in regions in which the Company operates and maintains infrastructure.
 Climate change could change the frequency and severity of these weather events, which may create physical and financial risks to the Company.
 Such risks could have an adverse effect on the Company’s financial condition, results of operations and cash flows.
+To date, the Company has not experienced any material impacts to its financial condition, results of operations or cash flows due to the physical effects of climate change.

 Severe weather events may damage or disrupt the Company’s electric and natural gas transmission and distribution facilities, which could result in disruption of service and ability to meet customer demand and increase maintenance or capital costs to repair facilities and restore customer service.
 The cost of providing service could increase if the frequency of severe weather events increases because of climate change or otherwise.
 The Company may not recover all costs related to mitigating these physical risks.